lammps/lammps/doc/src/kim_commands.rst

 .. note::

-   Changing a periodic boundary to a non-periodic one, or in general using the :doc:`change_box <change_box>` command after the interactions are set via *kim interactions* or *pair_coeff* commands might affect some of the settings.
+   *kim interactions* must be called each time after the :doc:`change_box <change_box>` command to provide the correct settings (it should be called with the same :ref:`typeargs <typeargs_options>` as the first call.)
+The reason is that changing a periodic boundary to a non-periodic one, or in general, using the *change_box* command after the interactions are set via *kim interactions* or *pair_coeff* commands might affect some of the settings.
 For example, SM models containing Coulombic terms in the interactions require different settings if a periodic boundary changes to a non-periodic one.
-In these cases, *kim interactions* must be called again after the *change_box* command to provide the correct settings.
+In other cases, the second call to *kim interactions* does not affect any other settings.

 .. _query: